Facebook Pixel

 How Does Equitable Division Work?

-When determining property division for divorce proceedings, the court will first identify which assets are marital property and which ones are separate property.
+When determining property division for divorce proceedings, the Georgia family court will first identify which assets are marital property and which ones are separate property.
 Only marital property is subject to equitable division.
-Separate property, or property brought by each spouse into the marriage, isn’t considered part of the marital estate and won’t be divided equitably.
+Separate property, or property brought by each spouse into the marriage, isn’t considered part of the marital estate and won’t be divided.

 Equitable division, unlike equal distribution, does not mean that the marital property is divided equally between the spouses.
 Instead, property is divided in a way that produces a fair or equitable outcome for each party.